GKallisti/Tombotfase2/README.md

 1. **Initialization**: Retrieves the `ORData` variable containing resolved entities.
 2. **Payload Construction**:
    - Builds a JSON payload with order details, including source/destination locations, line items, and optional service provider constraints.
-   - Authenticates using Basic Authentication.
+   - Authenticates using secure custom parameters for environment variables like endpoint, username, and password.
 3. **REST Call Execution**:
    - Sends the payload to the OTM REST API endpoint.
    - Logs and handles errors appropriately.